speeduino/wiki.js/configuration/Programmable_Outputs.md

 ![programmable_outputs.jpg](/img/tuning/programmable_outputs.jpg){.align-center width=400}

 - **Select Rule number** - The programmable output number (1-8)
 - **Output Pin Num** - Sets the output pin.
 Note that this is Arduino pin number.
 Not IDC or other ECU connector pin number.
 Select virtual to keep the rule result for cascade ruling. *Since **FW 202207** is possible to use free injectors and/or ignition outputs.
-All pins number are validated at boot.* ***Requires power cycle***
+Each pin number are validated at boot, when its used the rule processing will be disabled.* ***Requires power cycle***
 - **Rule Alias** - This can be used to rename the output based on what it is controlling.
 This name will apear in log.
 - **Output Polarity** - Sets if the output pin goes low or high when output is active. `Active low` means that output gets grounded when it's active and `Active high` means that output goes to 5v when active. *This refers to arduino pin polarity, board output might be inverted.*
 - **Activation Delay(S)** - Sets how long the rule conditions need to stay active before the output is activated.
 Setting this to 0.0 makes the output to be active whenever conditions are met.